Infrared Photography (IR)

 azurite1

-Azurite is one of those pigments which benefit from the inspection with IRR rather than IR.
+Azurite is one of those pigments that benefit from the inspection with IRR rather than IR.
 Transmittance is already at about 50% in the range of a full spectrum digital camera.
 The InGaAs camera provides another 50% transmittance increase.

 prussian1

 Prussian blue seen through a digital full spectrum camera (IR) and an InGaAs camera (IRR).
-The latter increases transparency of the pigment (underdrawing crossed lines become visible).
+The latter increases the transparency of the pigment (underdrawing crossed lines become visible).

 Pigments that have the SAME transmittance in digital full spectrum camera (IR) and InGaAs camera (IRR)